 Published by Sam Shuttleworth

 I’m Sam, and I live to write.
-I spent most of the last 10 years trying to balance writing with a large amount of crap in my personal life, until towards the end of 2018 I threw everything out and started afresh with just my writing.
+I spent most of the first 8 years of my adulthood trying to balance writing with a large amount of crap in my personal life, until towards the end of 2018 I threw everything out and started afresh with just my writing.
 I built the new me around one goal: I have to write at least 1,000 words a day.
 I called this goal 1K, and it changed my life.
+So long as I write a thousand words a day, the day is a success, and atop that I've managed over time to build the life I wanted all those years.
 My greatest flaws as a writer is I still use too many adjectives, adverbs, connectives as openers, accidental passive voice and I don't force my work down people's throats enough on pain of extreme and unusual torture.
 My greatest strength is I know my greatest flaws and I'm working on them.
 View all posts by Sam Shuttleworth